-We do not get involved in campaigns to preserve sites.
+We do not usually get involved in campaigns to preserve sites.
 We welcome invitations to visit and perhaps record sites within Norfolk.
+Regretably we do not have the resources to undertake the repair or conservation of buildings

 Norfolk Industrial Archaeology Society